MandarGogate/av-challenge-website/challenge-data/scene-gen.md

 - AVSEC-4 scripts generate binaural data.
 A monophonic mix is provided to participants working on single-channel audio-visual speech enhancement systems.
 - Multiple interferers: A scene can have up to three interferers.
+- Reverberation.
+More information about the rooms (i.e., geometry, location of listener and sound sources) made available by the Clarity Challenge can be found [here.](https://claritychallenge.org/clarity_CEC1_doc/docs/cec1_scenario)
 - No separation between noise/speech interferers SNR ranges.
 All SNR levels range from **-10 dB to +10 dB**.